Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Trees

 In the language of theoretical computer science, $R$ is an \emph{alphabet} and $\trains(R)$ are the \emph{words} or \emph{strings} in the \emph{language} for that alphabet.
 The tree structure depends only on the number of letters in the alphabet (which may be infinite).
-When $R$ contains just two rods it's the complete binary tree.
+When $R$ contains just two rods its tree is the complete infinite binary tree.

 Figure~\ref{fig:1anti2trains} shows the first four levels of $\tree([1,\anti{2}])$.
 The Fibonacci numbers count the number of node labels of each length.
 We can use this figure to confirm the entries in Table~\ref{table:1anti2}.